Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: easyanddelish.com

-Are you trying to increase your intake of veggies?
-Make some of this Cabbage Soup.
+Increase your intake of veggies and make some of this Cabbage Soup.

-It’s bursting with fresh veggies like bell peppers, celery, tomatoes, spinach, and green cabbage.
+It’s bursting with fresh and nutritious veggies like bell peppers, celery, tomatoes, spinach, and green cabbage.

 But nutrition aside, this soup is also delicious.
 You’re getting warmth from the turmeric and black pepper.